Huey Long: 1935: Final year

-Presidential ambitions
+1936 presidential ambitions

 Popular support for Long's Share Our Wealth program raised the possibility of a 1936 presidential bid against incumbent Franklin D. Roosevelt.
 When questioned by the press, Long gave conflicting answers on his plans for 1936.
 Long's son Russell believed his father would have run on a third-party ticket.
 This is evidenced by Long's writing of a speculative book, My First Days in the White House, which laid out his plans for the presidency after the 1936 election.

 In spring 1935, Long undertook a national speaking tour and regular radio appearances, attracting large crowds and increasing his stature.
 At a well-attended Long rally in Philadelphia, a former mayor told the press, "There are 250,000 Long votes" in this city.
 Regarding Roosevelt, Long boasted to the New York Times' Arthur Krock: "He's scared of me.
 I can out-promise him, and he knows it."

 As the 1936 election approached, the Roosevelt Administration grew increasingly concerned by Long's popularity.
 Democratic National Committee chairman James Farley commissioned a secret poll in early 1935.
 Farley's poll revealed that if Long ran on a third-party ticket, he would win about four million votes, 10% of the electorate.
 In a memo to Roosevelt, Farley expressed his concern that Long could split the vote, allowing the Republican nominee to win.
 Diplomat Edward M. House warned Roosevelt, "many people believe that he can do to your administration what Theodore Roosevelt did to the Taft Administration in '12".
 Many, including Hair, Roosevelt, and Williams speculated that Long expected to lose in 1936, allowing the Republicans to take the White House.
 They believed the Republicans would worsen the Great Depression, deepening Long's appeal.
 According to Roosevelt, "That would bring the country to such a state by 1940 that Long thinks he would be made dictator."